Nakajima Ki-27: Design and development

-The type was officially accepted into service in 1937 as the Army Type 97 Fighter.
-In addition to Nakajima, the Ki-27 was also manufactured by Tachikawa Aircraft Company Ltd and Manshukoku Hikoki Seizo KK, with a total of 3,368 built before production ended in 1942.
+Testing concluded in late 1937, after which the Ki-27 was officially accepted into service as the Army Type 97 Fighter.
+In addition to Nakajima's own production line, the Ki-27 was also manufactured by Tachikawa Aircraft Company Ltd and Manshukoku Hikoki Seizo KK; a total of 3,368 aircraft were completed before production ceased in 1942.

+In 1940, amid troubles with the development of the Nakajima Ki-43 Hayabusa, work was undertaken on a refined version of the Ki-27 as a potential fall-back option.
+Referred to as the Ki-27 KAI, two prototypes were built and demonstrated a reduced wing loading along with a higher top speed, but work was discontinued as the Ki-43 programme proceeded.